 - 100 kilometers/hour on gravel roads although most rental car agencies would prefer that you stay under 70.

 Most of the highways in Namibia are clearly signed and easy to read.
 English is the official language in the country so their road signs are in English as well.
 Most of what you’ll see are animal crossing and speed limit signs.
 But you’ll also see the occasional sign of an “S” with a slash through it (which means no stopping), or signs announcing a curved road or “no passing”.

-When driving over sand, be sure to deflate your tires prior to getting started.
-1.5 bars is standard for driving over most areas of soft sand.
-If you decide to drive out to Deadvlei your shovel may come in handy as the sand is quite deep and it’s easy to get stuck.
+When driving over sand, deflate your tires prior to getting started.
+1.5 bars are standard for driving over most areas of soft sand.
+If you decide to drive out to Deadvlei, your shovel may come in handy as the sand is quite deep and it’s easy to get stuck.
 Deflate your tires and use your 4-wheel drive.

 You’ll want to tip your gas station attendant 5-10 NAD (less than $1 USD) to account for the fill-up and for anyone who washes your windows.

 Namibia is an incredibly safe country although the increase in tourism over the years has also brought an increase in car theft.
 Rental car smash and grabs can be common when tourists leave valuables in plain sight.
 Don’t leave any of your valuables in the front seats and be sure your doors are locked at all times, even while driving.

 Many young entrepreneurs wait in busy parking lots with an offer to watch your car for a small tip which is worth paying for added security.
 Expect to give a ‘car guard’ 2-3 NAD (less than $.50 USD) if you are making a quick trip or 5 NAD if you plan on being away from your car for an hour or more.

 Hitchhiking is a fairly common means of traveling around Namibia, for both locals and foreigners.
 Don’t feel obliged to pick anyone up unless you feel 100% comfortable.